-problem & goal
+problem and goal

 Digital media have fundamentally changed our communication behavior.
 The number of messages we receive every day makes it almost impossible to distinguish which of the information contained therein is currently how relevant to us.
 We are forced to treat every message equally.
 This costs a lot of time, attention and often distracts us from other, actually important things in our daily lives.